oscarbenedito/osf/README.md

     "description":"<Repository description - for backup information>",
     "path":"<Repository path where the backup will be saved>", "ssh_url":"<Repository url>",
-    "host":"<Repository host - for backup information and stablishing saving directory>" }
+    "host":"<Repository host - for backup information and establishing saving directory>" }
 ]
 ```